An American Tail: The Mystery of the Night Monster: Production

-Like the previous direct-to-video sequel, this film was directed by Larry Latham, except it was animated by another overseas company Tama Productions as Universal would end production of An American Tail film series after completing this film as they would then work on direct-to-video sequels based on Balto while continuously working on The Land Before Time sequels.
+Like the previous direct-to-video sequel, this film was directed by Larry Latham, except it was animated by another overseas company Tama Productions along with other production companies, Complete Post and Larson Sound Center, involved in the project as Universal would end production of An American Tail film series after completing this film as they would then work on direct-to-video sequels based on Balto while continuously working on The Land Before Time sequels.
 Most of the previous actors reprise their roles for the franchise's original characters, except Erica Yohn as she retired from acting after casting for Mama Mousekewitz in The Treasure of Manhattan Island, which was her last film role.
 Jane Singer was chosen to take over Yohn's role for the character in this film.
 Following the changes on basic storyline focuses for this film, new characters and voices are introduced.
 Susan Boyd was chosen to voice for Nellie Brie, as Boyd had previously been cast as Daisy in Rover Dangerfield and lip-synced for Cameron Diaz as Tina Carlyle's singing voice in The Mask.
 Robert Hays, the actor known for playing Ted Striker in Airplane! and for voicing Tony Stark in the 1990's Iron Man animated series, was chosen to voice for Reed Daley.
 The villains are voiced by Candi Milo (Madame Mousey), Jeff Bennett (Slug), and John Mariano (Twitch), who are all well known voice actors in the animation industry.
 Sherman Howard was the only returning actor who voiced one of the additional characters in the previous sequel (McBrusque), but instead he voiced a minor character (Haggis).

 This film was originally scheduled to be released in June 1999, but was put on hold for over a year as it would not reach the markets until after The Treasure of Manhattan Island was released first, which was delayed until the beginning of the 21st century.